 The classes of new luxury yacht built by Princess are somewhat more affordable, at least compared to the excesses of the world’s most expensive craft!
 Take the stunning range of M Class yachts, designed with the ultimate in luxury at their heart, packed with personality and as innovative as they are exciting.

-The exceptionally commanding tri-deck 40M, for instance, is a breathtaking beast whose powerful lines flow elegantly around her sublime architecture.
+The exceptionally commanding tri-deck Princess 40M for sale, is a breath-taking beast whose powerful lines flow elegantly around her sublime architecture.
 She provides secluded sunbathing and luxury spas, plus fine dining and her very own walk-in beach club.
 She’s remarkably light and airy inside, and every tiny bespoke detail is finished with love, dedication and precision.
-Costs vary, depending on which features and extras you choose so please contact us to find out more.
+The Princess 40M for sale price varies, depending on which features and extras you choose so please contact us to find out more.

 The Princess 30M is equally splendid, a legend in her own lifetime and one of the most beautiful, luxurious raised pilothouse yachts on the planet!
 The huge flybridge plays host to sun loungers and sofas, a gorgeous dining space, wet bar and spa bath.
 The interior volume has to be seen to be believed, and the finish throughout is handcrafted to perfection by people who are incredibly proud of their work.
 With a choice of either three or four beautifully appointed en suite cabins, this is a truly magnificent luxury yacht.